 There are two main approaches to consider:

-- Members of staff: Targeting your leaflets at people who work in a particular industry or match a certain demographic.
+- Members of staff: Target your Leaflets at people who work in a particular industry or match a certain demographic.

-- People using services: Distributing leaflets to public places like libraries, doctor’s surgeries and sports centres.
+- People using services: Delivering Flyers to public places like libraries, doctor’s surgeries and sports centres.

 The power of the noticeboard